 Kits are the easiest way to have a multitude of the latest and greatest products golfers are looking for.
 We recommend you sell different sponsorships for each of the products in the kit - using 100% markup on the product.
-Items like golf balls, club and ball cleaners and towels, can contain multiple logos for added revenue.
+Items like golf balls, divot tools, ball markers, hat clips, towels, and valuables pouches can contain multiple location for sponsorship logo opportunities.
+Mix and match accessories and color options to match any corporate color and budget.
 If the event is a fundraiser for a baseball or hockey team, include a baseball or puck.
-You can even include a fishing lure in the kit if you want to give the golfers items they will use and there are 5 times as many fishermen as golfers.